yjpan47/orbital2018/readme.md

 ### Estimated Waiting Time and Crowd Condition

 - Users who are present at food places can provide real-time updates about the estimated waiting time and crowd condition at that particular location.
 This could help deter people from going to a extremely packed food place, and potentially prevent overcrowding, especially during peak periods.
--
+- Estimated Waiting Time

 ### Search Feature